-Name of Authorized Person Duration of Authorization Mr. Yasser Zaghloul 30 August 2016 to 29 August 2019 Mr. Yasser Zaghloul 27 August 2019 to 26 August 2022
+Name of Authorized Person Duration of Authorization Mr. Yasser Zaghloul 27 August 2019 to 26 August 2022

-Specifically, both of the Special Power of Attorneys, which are signed by the Chairman of the Board, authorize the CEO (Mr. Yasser Zaghloul) to perform the following:
+Specifically, the Special Power of Attorneys, which is signed by the Chairman of the Board, authorize the CEO (Mr. Yasser Zaghloul) to perform the following:

-- Sign all correspondence of the Company before Governmental and Local Departments; - Complete legal transactions on behalf of the Company in accordance with the Company's policies and procedures; - Address, send and receive notices and warnings on behalf of the Company;

-- Visit all Federal or Local Departments and establishments for completing and signing all the administrative, legal and judicial requirements of the Company's business; - Sign all bids, tenders, supply contracts and projects contracts executed by the Company or on its behalf via subcontracting; - Sign sale contracts for selling materials, vehicles, sea parts or metals that the Company wishes to dispose of and sell to third parties; and - The right to authorise third parties to do all or some of the powers conferred upon him.
+- Sign all correspondence of the Company before Governmental and Local Departments; - Complete legal transactions on behalf of the Company in accordance with the Company's policies and procedures; - Address, send and receive notices and warnings on behalf of the Company; - Visit all Federal or Local Departments and establishments for completing and signing all the administrative, legal and judicial requirements of the Company's business; - Sign all bids, tenders, supply contracts and projects contracts executed by the Company or on its behalf via subcontracting; - Sign sale contracts for selling materials, vehicles, sea parts or metals that the Company wishes to dispose of and sell to third parties; and - The right to authorise third parties to do all or some of the powers conferred upon him.